epiphanous/flinkrunner/README.md

   ```

 * Create a `MyADTRunnerFactory()` that extends `FlinkRunnerFactory()`.
 This is used
-by flink runner to get your jobs and serialization/deserialization schemas.
+by `FlinkRunner` to get your jobs and serialization/deserialization schemas.

   ```scala
   @SerialVersionUID(123456789L)